-Put simply, a brand book (or brand guide) is an outline of your brand’s mission, image and core values.
+Put simply, a brand book (or brand guide) outlines your brand’s mission, image, and core values.
 Above all else, it is the brand’s very identity, a DNA blueprint with layers upon layers of details, from the more general – such as brand purpose – to the more intricate nuances, such as specifics regarding the color scheme and fonts.
-With all of these elements combined, a comprehensive brand manual is born, providing staff and customers with a clear vision of the company and its product.
-Every big-name brand has a brand book, from Apple, to Google, to Coca-Cola, but even smaller-scale brands benefit from having one.
+Combined with all of these elements, a comprehensive brand manual is born, providing staff and customers with a clear vision of the company and its product.
+Every big-name brand has a brand book, from Apple to Google to Coca-Cola, but even smaller-scale brands benefit from having one.

 As a rule of thumb, a successful brand book should have the following:

 - Outline of the brand story, ethos, and purpose/mission